benapetr/terminator/README.md

 You can compile this application just by running
     cd terminatord
     make

-If you are using ubuntu or debian you can execute script ./debian to make .deb package

-NOTE: You may need to switch to `Makefile_ubuntu` on older system, because default is expecting libprocps to exist

 You need to have either libprocps-dev or libproc-dev installed for it to build